badbarde/gensim-presentation/README.md

 # gensim-presentation
-Resources for my gensim presentation in infromation retrieval
+Resources for my gensim presentation in information retrieval

 Gensim
 ======